Pelé

-Early years
+Early life

-Pelé's birthplace, Três Corações in Minas Gerais, with his commemorative statue in the city's plaza pictured.
-Pelé also has a street named after him in the cityRua Edson Arantes do Nascimento.

-Pelé was born Edson Arantes do Nascimento on 23 October 1940 in Três Corações, Minas Gerais, the son of Fluminense footballer Dondinho (born João Ramos do Nascimento) and Celeste Arantes (1922–2024).
-He was the elder of two siblings, with brother Zoca also playing for Santos, albeit not as successfully.
-He was named after the American inventor Thomas Edison.
-His parents decided to remove the "i" and call him "Edson", but there was a typo on his birth certificate, leading many documents to show his name as "Edison", not "Edson", as he was called.
-He was originally nicknamed "Dico" by his family.
-He received the nickname "Pelé" during his school days, it is claimed, after mispronouncing the name of his favourite player, Vasco da Gama goalkeeper Bilé.
-In his autobiography released in 2006, Pelé stated he had no idea what the name means, nor did his old friends, and the word has no meaning in Portuguese.
-He would later learn it means "miracle" (פֶּלֶא) in Hebrew.
-(Note: Pelé presumed that it was an insult since the word had no meaning in Portuguese.
-He discovered in the 2000s that the word meant "miracle" in Hebrew.)
+Pelé was born Edson Arantes do Nascimento on 23 October 1940 in Três Corações, Minas Gerais, Brazil.
+He was the son of Fluminense footballer Dondinho (born João Ramos do Nascimento) and Celeste Arantes.
+He had a younger brother, Zoca, who would also play for Santos.
+Pelé was named after the American inventor Thomas Edison.
+His parents decided to remove the "i" and call him "Edson", but there was an error on his birth certificate, leading many documents to show his name as "Edison".
+He was called "Edson" by his family, who also gave him the nickname "Dico".
+On the origin of his nickname "Pelé", he said it probably emerged after he mispronounced the name of his favourite player, Bilé, a goalkeeper for Vasco da Gama.
+In his 2006 autobiography, Pelé said he had no idea what the name meant, nor did his school friends.

 Pelé grew up in poverty in Bauru in the state of São Paulo.
-He earned extra money by working in tea shops as a servant.
-Taught to play by his father, he could not afford a proper football and usually played with either a sock stuffed with newspaper and tied with string or a grapefruit.
+He earned money by working in tea shops as a server.
+Taught to play football by his father, he could not afford a proper ball and usually played with either a grapefruit or a sock stuffed with newspaper.
 He played for several amateur teams in his youth, including Sete de Setembro, Canto do Rio, São Paulinho, and Ameriquinha.
 Pelé led Bauru Atlético Clube juniors (coached by Waldemar de Brito) to two São Paulo state youth championships.
-In his mid-teens, he played for an indoor football team called Radium.
-Indoor football had just become popular in Bauru when Pelé began playing it.
-He was part of the first futsal (indoor football) competition in the region.
-Pelé and his team won the first championship and several others.
+In his mid-teens, a type of indoor football called futsal was becoming popular in Bauru, and Pelé played for a futsal team called Radium.
+He played in the first futsal competition in the region, and he and his team won the first championship and several others.

-According to Pelé, futsal (indoor football) presented difficult challenges: he said it was a lot quicker than football on the grass, and that players were required to think faster because everyone is close to each other in the pitch.
-Pelé credits futsal for helping him think better on the spot.
+According to Pelé, the gameplay of futsal was much quicker than football on grass, and players had to think faster because everyone was close to each other on the pitch.
+He credits futsal for helping him think better on the spot.
 In addition, futsal allowed him to play with adults when he was about 14 years old.
-In one of the tournaments he participated in, he was initially considered too young to play, but eventually went on to end up top scorer with 14 or 15 goals.
-"That gave me a lot of confidence", Pelé said, "I knew then not to be afraid of whatever might come".
+In one of the tournaments he played in, he was initially considered too young to play, but ultimately became the top scorer with 14 or 15 goals.
+"That gave me a lot of confidence", Pelé said.
+"I knew then not to be afraid of whatever might come".
+Pelé named Brazilian playmaker Zizinho among his inspirations growing up.